ThibaultDucray/PatchOrganizer/README.md

 # PatchOrganizer
 Patch organizer helper utility for Hotone Ampero(c) multieffect presets files.

-This is PatchOrganizer, a small tool that will help you organize your Ampero(c) presets files on your Mac computer.
+This is PatchOrganizer, a small tool that will help you organize your Ampero(c) presets files on your Mac or Windows computer.

 # What's inside the files?